Limited Company

 In this section, we'll discuss each type of Limited Company, including private limited companies, explain their legal distinction, and how they work.

-1. Private and Limited by Shares
+1. Private Limited by Shares

 These are by far the most common limited company, and they're an excellent choice for freelancers and contractors who want to start companies.